German Shepherd dog food and feeding guide

 Should I feed raw?

 Some owners choose raw diets, but they require careful formulation and safe handling.
-If you are interested, consult a veterinary nutritionist to ensure complete and balanced feeding for large-breed growth.
+If you’re interested, consult a veterinary nutritionist to ensure complete and balanced feeding for large-breed growth.

 Do German Shepherds need large-breed puppy food?

-Yes.
-Large-breed formulas manage calcium and energy to support steady growth, helping reduce orthopedic stress during development.
+Large-breed formulas manage calcium and energy to support steadier growth, which can reduce orthopedic stress during development.

 Yes—use the transition schedule above and monitor stools and body condition.
 Keep changes gradual.